ProteinsWebTeam/pfam-docs/docs/clan-set.rst

 .. _CL0219: https://www.ebi.ac.uk/interpro/set/pfam/CL0219/

 **Pfam clans** are called **Sets** in the InterPro website, more information about how clans are defined can be found in :doc:`Summary </summary>`.
-If a Pfam entry is included in a clan this information will be displayed in the **Overview** tab, next to *Set*, below the Pfam short name, with a link to the corresponding clan/set page.
-Additionally, it is possible to browse through the Pfam clans by selecting **Browse + By Set** in the `InterPro website menu <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ and select **Pfam** in the database section.
+If a Pfam entry is included in a clan this information will be displayed in the **Overview** tab in the Pfam entry page, next to *Set*, below the Pfam short name, with a link to the corresponding clan/set page.

+Additionally, it is possible to browse through the Pfam clans by selecting `Browse + By Set <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ in the InterPro website menu and select **Pfam** in the database section.

 .. figure:: images/cloverview.png
     :alt: Example of a Pfam clan/set page with the default tab selected (Overview)